JasselD/JasselNotes/DSA revision/*Sample questions.md

 incorrect, char cannot synchronize

 •synchronize ( “I am always correct!”) { … //critical session}
-incorrect, if you syncho
+incorrect, if you synchronize on a string literal, it might accidentally lock other code that uses the same string

 •synchronize ( new String (“I am a monitor object”)) { … //critical session}
-wrong
+incorrect,

 •synchronize ( “I am the best!” + Math.random()) { … //critical session}
 wrong